Rag & Frass Farm

 We work hard, but with purpose and passion, and we have fun too!
 It is very important that our team is made up of folks who are positive, creative, curious, communicative, reliable, and committed.

-If interested, please visit our website to read our full Apprenticeship Handbook, COVID-19 guidelines, and find the application link.
+If interested, please visit our website to read our full Apprenticeship Handbook and find the application link.

 Educational Opportunities: Most of the education will be hands-on and in the field, with the most gained from engaged and inquisitive people.
 For apprentices arriving early enough (or who stay on a second year), we love to bring you to local conferences like Georgia Organics.
 Throughout the season we will do sit-down mini classes on specific topics as they come up and we want to dive deeper.
 We also have an extensive farming library, and membership and archive access to Growing for Market, The Association of Specialty Cut Flower Growers, and more.
 We are well-connected to other farmers around our region, state, and the southeast, and we are members in our local Middle GA Young Farmers Chapter (part of NYFC).
-We also like to go on farm field trips to visit with our farming friends and check out their farms.
+We also like to go on farm field trips to visit with our farming friends and check out their farms as the season allows.
 The handbook covers much of this in detail, but we love our work and believe working on farms is the best way to learn to farm.
 We expect apprentices to be here to work hard and learn; we are here to operate this farm to its fullest potential and share our skills with future farmers.
+We also believe learning to farm is a process that takes years (or a lifetime), it is impossible to learn it all in one season.

 Meals: Yes, food (lots of veggies and all the staples) is provided!
 We keep a very well-stocked farm kitchen and eat a lot of veggies from the farm.
 Often people do their own thing for breakfast, lunch is communal and we share in the cooking and cleanup.
 Dinner is often together with rotating cooks, but this is up to the group.
 We also have access to great farm products (meat, dairy, fruit, etc.) from farming friends and the market.
 Please see handbook for full details.